 Where You Should Put Your Welcome Book

 One of the most common areas to place your Welcome Book is on the kitchen table.
-But, as renters move in, kitchens are common locations to drop their bags.
+But, as guests arrive, kitchens are common locations to drop their bags.
 The risk is that your renters will toss your Welcome Book to a nearby drawer, and never look at it again.

 Think about the best area of your property to place your Welcome Book.

 How long will it take renters to sit down in the living room and see the Welcome Book?
-Is it better to stick it to the refrigerator?
 Should you place it on the pillows in the bedroom?